openrport/openrport/docs/client-auth.md

 ```

 ### Using a file
-If you want to have more than one pair of client auth credentials, create a json file with the following structure.
+If you want to have more than one client auth credentials, create a json file with the following structure.
 ```
 {
     "admin":   "123456",